acceldata-io/ce-utils/pulse/README.md

-# Pulse Bash Script for Automated Task Automation
+# Pulse Bash Script for Automated Tasks

 This repository contains a Bash script designed to automate various tasks related to Pulse Server.
 The script primarily serves two main purposes: